iraygade/Dukan-Se/README.md

-# QuickKart - Local Store Ordering System
+# Dukan Se - Local Store Ordering System

-QuickKart is a simple, no-code solution for local stores to accept online orders via WhatsApp.
+Dukan Se is a simple, no-code solution for local stores to accept online orders via WhatsApp.
 It's completely free to use and requires no technical knowledge to set up.

 ## Features